 The fees pay the card-issuing bank to the acquiring bank (for the maintenance of the machine) For cash withdrawal transactions at ATMs.

 These fees are set by the credit card networks and are the largest component of the various fees that most merchants pay for the privilege of accepting credit cards, representing 75% to 85% of these fees by some estimates, although larger merchants pay less as a percentage.
 The card brand, regions or jurisdictions, the type of credit or debit card, the type and size of the accepting merchant, and transaction bases the interchange fees have a complex pricing structure.
 Further complicating the rate schedules, interchange fees are a flat fee plus a percentage of the total sale price (including taxes).
 In the United States, the fee averages approximately 2% of the transaction value.

 As much as consumers love their reward credit cards, many merchants hate them.

 Whenever you swipe a credit card, merchants get dinged for an interchange fee.
 And guess what?
 Those interchange fees go, in part, toward your credit cards rewards.

 Credit card rewards contribute to the costs associated with card processing.
-And because merchants can’t typically add a credit card surcharge, many charge higher prices than would otherwise be necessary.
+Merchants can’t add a credit card surcharge, many charge higher prices than would otherwise be necessary.

-Yes, merchants can mitigate these expenses by refusing credit cards entirely, or by choosing which cards they’ll accept.
+Yes, merchants can mitigate these expenses by refusing credit cards, or by choosing which cards they’ll accept.
 Indeed, the fact that American Express isn’t as widely accepted as other card types is primarily due to their higher costs.